 If you do have a dusty attic then this will make it easier to see footprints.
 You can also leave out flour or something that will ensure that the footprints show.
 The footprints have small pads and long toes.

 No one wants to smell a dead animal in their house, but at least it means your squirrels are no longer disturbing you.
 Most of the time, it means that the squirrel has gotten stuck in a vent and the smell is radiating outward.

 You can check the vents yourself but calling a professional is recommended.
 If you’re wondering if you will notice the smell, don’t worry, because you will.
 The smell of a dead animal is unmistakable in the house.

-Surprisingly enough, a squirrel’s nest will look a lot like a bird’s nest.
-There will be twigs, paper, and torn-up fabric packed together with a very round spot smoothed out for the squirrel to sleep in, especially if there are babies involved.
+A squirrel’s nest will look a lot like a bird’s nest.
+There will be twigs, paper, and torn-up fabric packed together with a very round spot smoothed out for the squirrel to sleep in, if there are babies involved.